iiAku/kolibri-frontend/documentation/fund.md

 (1) Stability Fund: Acts as the liquidator of last resort (2) Developer Fund: Acts as an on-chain treasury to incentivize development.

-`Fund`s can liquidate an oven (and acquire `XTZ` from the liquidation) and they can also disperse that `XTZ`.
+`Fund`s can liquidate an oven (and acquire `XTZ` from the liquidation), and they can also disperse that liquidated `XTZ`.

 `Fund` contracts have two permissions on them:
 (1) `Administrator`: Can manage the `Fund`'s baker and instruct the fund to liquidate an `Oven` (2) `Governor`: Can swap `Governor`s, `Administrator`s and transfer `XTZ`

-Long term, `Administrator` should be a multi-sig or governance function controlled without a time delay, while `Governor` should be a higher priviledged multi-sig or DAO with a time lock.
+Long term, `Administrator` should be a multi-sig or governance function controlled without a time delay, while `Governor` should be a higher privileged multi-sig or DAO with a time lock.

 ### ACL Checking